 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that a characteristics based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, Fox Hollow Plat (Major 261992), was generally at higher assessment levels than the rest of the population.
+The analysis results showed that characteristic-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, improved parcels that have year built or year renovated greater or equal to 2010, and improvements with very good condition were generally at higher assessment levels than the rest of the population which resulted in a lower adjustment for these properties than the standard area adjustment.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 1,237 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 642 useable residential sales in the area.